codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/webinar/2017-09-10-how-to-turn-your-webinar-into-a-magnet-for-new-customers.md

 date: 2017-09-10 15:02:00 +0530
 categories: business
 tags: webinar customers users subscribers lead money
 description: Running webinars?
-Here's how we've turned them into one of our top marketing channels.
+Here’s how we’ve turned them into one of our top marketing channels.
 Learn the 6 keys to running a webinar that will make you money.
 image: https://cdn.codecarrot.net/images/webinar-blog-post-illustration.jpg
 ---